TomaszBednorz/Home_alarm/README.md

 - Photocell to gate (IR based)

 ## 2. Functionalities
-- The MCU gather data (acceleration, angular rate, temperature and steps) from the IMU.
+- The MCU gather data: distance from the ltrasonic sensor and logic output from the photocell.
-- The raw data is send via BLE protocol when MCU is connected to another device.
-Each data type has its own own GATT characteristic.
+- The raw data is send via CAN protocol.
+Each data type has its own own frame ID.

 ## 3. TODO list
 ### Software